The Thoracic Society of Australia and New Zealand

 - PREDICT Australasian Bronchiolitis Guideline 31 August 2016.

-The Royal Australasian College of Physicians worked with a Lead Fellow nominated by TSANZ to review evidence for 12 paediatric thoracic recommendations on low-value care in paediatric thoracic medicine.
+In 2018 The Royal Australasian College of Physicians worked with a Lead Fellow nominated by The Thoracic Society of Australia and New Zealand (TSANZ) to review evidence for 12 paediatric thoracic recommendations on low-value care in paediatric thoracic medicine.
 These recommendations were the subject of email discussions and deliberation by members of the Paediatric Special Interest Group (SIG) of the TSANZ.
 They were further discussed at a workshop held at a meeting of the Asia Pacific Society of Respirology in 2017, which included TSANZ members.
 Based on the feedback provided at this workshop and through email discussions with members of the SIG, four were removed and two of the original 12 were considered for inclusion in the final recommendations with overwhelming support.
 Members of the Paediatric SIG were then invited to choose three out of the remaining six through an email based poll.
 This served as the basis for final recommendations, which were further refined and developed through successive drafts based on the input of the Lead Fellow, the results of consultation with other specialty groups and the views of the TSANZ Board.

 Related recommendations